Most batteries that are familiar to us, including lithium-ion batteries, have a long, round shape. Why is that? Here is the answer.

 Cylindrical batteries are currently considered to be an all-rounder in the field of batteries, as they are used even for EVs and ESS now, as well as low-emission vehicles such as e-bikes and e-scooters.

-The Future of Cylindrical Batteries
+The Emergence of the 46-Series and the Future of Cylindrical Batteries